Advanced

 Supply Chain Exception Handling

-An event-driven agent architecture operating over real-time logistics streams to autonomously detect, verify, and resolve shipping exceptions before they impact dependent SLAs.
+An event-driven agent architecture that operates over real-time logistics streams to detect, verify, and resolve shipping exceptions before they cascade into downstream SLA breaches.

 CoreEvent-Driven Agent ArchitectureCoreMCP GatewaySupportingAIOS — AI Agent Operating System